GAP insurance

 - Cars over a certain age or mileage may not be covered.
 And it may be harder to find cover for high-value vehicles.

-- You’ll only be covered if your car is either stolen or is completely beyond repair, as judged by your insurance provider.
+- You’ll only be covered if your car is either stolen or deemed a ‘total loss’ by your insurance provider.

 - You likely won’t be covered if the total loss claim is the result of an accident where a non-named driver was behind the wheel.